VirtualPlanetaryLaboratory/vplanet/examples/AtmEscEqTide/README.rst

     :width: 600px
     :align: center

-    Evolution of a planets losing a hydrogen envelope while tidally evolving.
-In this case, H loss can proceed via Roche lobe overflow (Bondi-limited escape), radiation-recombination-limited escape, energy-limited escape.
-The "Auto"
+    Evolution of planets losing a hydrogen envelope, as modeled by Lopez et al. (2012), while tidally evolving according to the CPL model.
+In this case, H loss can proceed via Roche lobe overflow (Bondi-limited escape), radiation-recombination-limited escape, or energy-limited escape.
+The "Auto" mode self-consistently tracks escape through these regimes, see `AtmEscRegimes
-    mode self-consistently tracks escape through these regimes.
-Note that the escape efficiency parameter has been set artificially large (0.99) to reveal some mass loss over 1 Myr.
+    <../AtmEscRegimes>`_ for more details.
+Note that the
+    escape efficiency parameter has been set artificially large (0.99) to reveal some mass loss over 1 Myr.
+The .in files for this figure are in the `Lopez12CPL
+    <Lopez12CPL>`_ directory.